MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-caching-in-teams-meeting.md

 ## Enable app caching

+Before you enable app caching for your tab app, you must [enable your Tab app for Teams meeting](build-tabs-for-meeting.md).

 To enable app caching for your app to be cached in the meeting side panel, follow the steps:

-1. Use `contentUrl` and `entityId` passed into the load handler to route to the correct page within your app and invoke `notifySuccess` or `notifyFailure` to notify Teams client that the app initialization flow is complete.
+1. Pass `contentUrl` and `entityId` in the `configure.jsx` (or equivalent file in your app) into the load handler.
+It routes to the correct page within your app and invoke `notifySuccess` or `notifyFailure` to notify Teams client when the app initialization flow is complete.

    * [contentUrl](../tabs/how-to/create-tab-pages/configuration-page.md#modify-or-remove-a-tab): Add content page URL.
    * [entityId](../tabs/how-to/create-tab-pages/configuration-page.md#modify-or-remove-a-tab): Add a unique identifier.

+1. In the `app-cache-tab.tsx` file (or equivalent file in your app), configure the following:

-1. Call `teamsCore.registerBeforeUnloadHandler` and `teamsCore.registerOnLoadHandler` APIs.
+   * Call `teamsCore.registerBeforeUnloadHandler` and `teamsCore.registerOnLoadHandler` APIs.

-1. Dispose resources and perform any cleanup needed in the `beforeUnload` handler, then invoke the `readyToUnload` callback to notify Teams client that the app unload flow is complete.
+   * Dispose resources and perform any cleanup needed in the `beforeUnload` handler.
+   * Invoke the `readyToUnload` callback to notify Teams client that the app unload flow is complete.

 The following code snippet is an example of `teamsCore.registerOnLoadHandler` and `teamsCore.registerBeforeUnloadHandler` APIs: